Xinglab/rMATS-long/README.md

   --out-dir OUT_DIR     The path to use as the output directory --num-threads NUM_THREADS
-                        The number of threads to use (default 1) --plot-top-n PLOT_TOP_N
+                        The number of threads to use (default 1) --process-top-n PROCESS_TOP_N
-                        Generate plots for the top "n" significant genes.
-To plot all significant genes use --plot-top-n -1.
+                        Generate plots and classify isoform differences for the top "n" significant genes.
+By default all significant genes are processed --plot-file-type {.pdf,.png}
-                        (default 10)
-  --plot-file-type {.pdf,.png}
                         The file type for output plots (default .pdf)) --diff-transcripts DIFF_TRANSCRIPTS